Coop

 • private: Visible to logged in users that you have granted access

-By default, objects are posted as unlisted.
-See below for details on setting and changing the visibility of an object.
+See below for details on setting and changing the visibility of an object, and examples of methods for uploading, downloading, updating and deleting content at Coop.

-Search for other users’ public or privately shared content by object type, keyword, author, topic, etc. Copy code and examples to modify or rerun them.
+Search other for other users’ public content at the Explore tab, and copy code and examples to modify or rerun at your workspace.

 Methods